operate-first/sre/prometheus_alerting_consistency.md

 Critical alerts are for alerting current and impending disaster situations.
 These alerts page an on-call Engineer.
 The situation should warrant waking someone in the middle of the night and/or interrupting their regular workflow.

 Reserve critical level alerts only for reporting conditions that may lead to service unavailability.
-Failures of individual components should not trigger critical level alerts in general, unless they would result in that condition.
+Failures of individual components MUST NOT trigger critical level alerts unless that failure is likely to affect a related SLO if not attended to.
 Configure critical level alerts so they fire before the situation becomes irrecoverable.

 Example critical alert: